voodooEntity/go-cyberbrain/README.md

 # IMPORTANT NOTE
 go-cyberbrain at this moment is in a pre-alpha experimental state.
 Im right now working on the docs because without them its quite impossible to dive into it.
-I will add more documentations in the near future, but due to limited time i can spend on this project i can't provide a final date.
+I will add more documentations in the as soon as possible, but due to limited time i can spend on this project i can't provide a final date.

 Im happy if you're interested in the topic and may revisit the project later.